iyerkritika/UR10e__gazebo/README.md

 ros2 launch ur_description view_ur.launch.py ur_type:=ur10e
 ```

 I have also created a *tf_gen.py* file that calculates the FK given the dh parameters.
-Through this I have calculated the IK as well
+Through this I have calculated the IK as well.

+I have not been able to decouple a lot of the angles through IK yet.